 Some ethical issues we face have clear and unambiguous solutions.
 For instance, if the law forbids a particular action, we follow the law.
 Often the ethical questions are not so clear cut.
 They present us with difficult choices.
 Understandably, the Code of Business Conduct cannot solve every potential dilemma.
-It is not a list of inappropriate or prohibited acts and behaviors.
+It is not an all-inclusive list of inappropriate or prohibited acts and behaviors.
 Rather, it is intended to be a guide to recognizing, appreciating and resolving such ethical problems.

 - A. Here are suggested steps to follow if you are faced with an ethical issue, perhaps because someone has asked you to do something or refrain from doing something that makes you uncomfortable: - Understand exactly what you are being asked to do, or refrain from doing.
 Get all the facts.
 Without them, you may be unable to find the best solution to the problem - Clarify your responsibility.
 Where do you fit in?
 Are there other responsible parties who should be informed?
 By bringing all responsible parties together, discussion often leads to a swift, satisfactory resolution of the problem - Ask whether the course of action is fair.
-If the problem isn't a clear-cut matter of law or Company policy, this simple question often serves as a useful guide.
+If the problem isn't a clear-cut matter of law or company policy, this simple question often serves as a useful guide.
 If the course of action doesn't seem fair, why not?
 Who may be hurt?
-Is it the Company?
+Is it the company?
 Our policyholders or claimants?
 Other workforce members?
-Many times, the best ethical decision is the one that seems fairest to all

-- Whenever possible, discuss the problem with your immediate leadership.
+Many times, the best ethical decision is the one that seems fairest to all - Whenever possible, discuss the problem with your immediate leadership.
 This advice is basic to most situations and should be considered as you proceed through the above steps.
 These leaders are responsible for helping you solve problems.
-In most cases, your immediate leader will have a broader perspective than you do and will appreciate being brought into the decision-making process early - B. If it is inappropriate to discuss the issue with your immediate leadership, or if those persons are not responding to your concerns, then workforce members are encouraged to report concerns to Human Resources management; to the General Counsel and Compliance Officer; or, if desired, to another member of the executive management team. - C. For Leaders: Use the 5 R's Methodology to help resolve a potential conflict of interest. - D. Additionally, ethics hotlines, as noted on the bottom of each page, are available for workforce members or individuals to report possible violations of the law or of our ethical standards.
-Remember that when you make an inquiry, it will be handled as confidentially and as discreetly as possible.
-Nevertheless,
+In most cases, your immediate leader will have a broader perspective than you do and will appreciate being brought into the decision-making process early - B. If it is inappropriate to discuss the issue with your immediate leadership, or if those persons are not responding to your concerns, then workforce members are encouraged to report concerns to Human Resources management; to the General Counsel and Compliance Official; or, if desired, to another member of the executive management team.